Klingerson/unzipMoveSort-Tor/README.md

 * Tv Shows must be clear and concise with correct spelling.
 Eg. 'Dexter' or 'Game of Thrones'.
 * Seasons Must be in this format 'Season 1' or 'Season 01'.
   * 'Season One' with the number spelled out could work with a slight modification.
-* Must have Perl Installed.
+* Must have Perl Installed (obviously).
 For Windows Google/install Strawberry Perl.
 Linux prolly already has it installed.
 * RUN from CMD after ENV VAR Set after Strawberry Perl installed: 'cpan Getopt::Long'
-* Normal syntax Perl (Command Line) or Windows Command C:\%PERL SCRIPT PATH% 'perl unzipMoveRename.pl.
+* Normal syntax Perl (Command Line) or Windows Command 'C:\%PERL SCRIPT PATH% 'perl unzipMoveRename.pl'.

 ** TODO (WIP) **
 * Implement a clean POD documentation for this script.